 We have spent a wonderful week in Honolulu, Hawaii so far.
-We have discovered this amazing ice-cream that is tiny balls – our favourite is Rocky Road, but we may change that – the more we eat.
+We have discovered this amazing ice-cream that looks like tiny balls – our favourite is Rocky Road, but we may change that – the more we eat.
 It is super cold and gives you brain freeze.

 But it is time to venture further.
 We leave Honolulu and have booked a “Cabin in the Jungle” on Airbnb.
 We arrived at the Lihu’e Airport and yet again we find people love to assist us and give us all the wrong buses to catch and places to get off.
 We try to call a taxi.

 Seriously – taxis and taxi ranks do not exist in Hawaii.
 If you think you are going to get a taxi or a shuttle bus, it really is nothing like Australia.
 Do not plan for it.
-You must call ahead, or book transport on-line first.
+You must call ahead, or book transport online first.

 We take two buses and then get off at a shopping centre in the hope of getting a cab.

 The store calls 3 for us and we are told all cabs are on the other side of the island and it is a 3-hour wait.
 Finally we get a ride to our accommodation and my eyes nearly fall out of my head in shock.

 To get to the toilet is to sort through trash, and the cold shower is outside – and has 3 feet high weeds – and I do not lie!